 It's not one-size-fits-all, and it doesn't hand you a checklist of 500 controls.
 Instead, it organizes everything you do to manage cyber risk into six high-level functions, each with categories and subcategories that describe the outcomes you should achieve:

-- GOVERN sits at the center — it informs how you implement everything else.
+- GOVERN sits at the center.
+It informs how you implement everything else.

 - IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER surround it as a wheel, because every function relates to the others.